Activiti/Activiti/activiti-spring-boot/spring-boot-samples/spring-boot-sample-hal-rest-api/README.md

 The keycloak integration for authentication is based upon https://developers.redhat.com/blog/2017/05/25/easily-secure-your-spring-boot-applications-with-keycloak/

-The keycloak setup used here can be replicated by importing the provided keycloak realm and users json files.
+The keycloak setup used here can be replicated by importing the provided keycloak realm json file.
 The user 'testuser' with password 'password' is used for accessing endpoints.
 The user 'hr'/'password' is in the 'hr' group.
 The user 'client'/'client' is for using admin client to look up groups.

 The keycloak integration for passing the user on to Activiti is based upon https://dzone.com/articles/easily-secure-your-spring-boot-applications-with-k